intellihr/analytics-assessment/README.md

 **Must Have**
 * As a player
+  * I need to be able to start a new game.
   * I need to be able to see my hand when a new game starts.
-  * I need to be able to end the game.
   * I need to be able to submit words constructed from my hand.
+  * I need to know if my word is invalid.
   * I need to be able to know the total number of points I have earned when the game ends.
-  * I need to know if my word is invalid.
+  * at the end of a game, I need to be able to know what the optimal outcome of the game* was.

 **Should Have**
 * As a player